Halitosis Causes, Symptoms and Treatment Guide

 TheraBreath® Products to Treat Halitosis

-Fortunately, TheraBreath oral hygiene products provide effective and powerful ingredients that are necessary to eliminate bad breath and the embarrassing problems caused by Chronic Halitosis.
+Fortunately, TheraBreath oral hygiene products provide effective and powerful ingredients that are necessary to alleviate bad breath and the embarrassing problems caused by Chronic Halitosis.
 Since bad breath occurs primarily due to mouth dryness, lack of saliva flow, accumulated mouth debris and the proliferation of anaerobic bacteria, TheraBreath mouthwashes, gargles and rinses do not contain any ingredients that exacerbate these conditions (namely alcohol and sodium lauryl sulfate).
 These bad breath remedies do not simply mask halitosis; instead, they directly attack the sources of bad breath by stimulating saliva flow and circulating antibacterial, oxygen-rich saliva to all areas in the mouth.

 TheraBreath mouthwashes and toothpastes attack VSC-producing anaerobic bacteria that hide in the back of the throat and thrive on protein-rich mucus and post-nasal drip.
 In addition, the airless, stagnant conditions existing behind the tonsils provide an optimal environment in which these bacteria can reproduce unabated.
 By cleansing the throat with oxygenating TheraBreath mouthwashes and rinses, billions of anaerobes succumb to the special OXYD-8 ingredient included in many of TheraBreath's products, leaving no sulfurous compounds to fill the mouth with noxious odors.
 Moreover, using TheraBreath toothpaste along with the mouthwash boosts the bad breath fighting ability of both products to provide users with the freshest breath they have ever experienced.